litony99/RMP_Sentiment_Analysis/README.md

 * CPU: Intel i9-10900K (20) @ 3.696GHz
 * Memory: ____MiB / 32688MiB
 * `Pypy` and `CPython` have pretty close performance in term of execution time.

-Feel free to explore our database and codebase.
-If you happen to find anything interesting in our rudimental project, also feel free modify/utilize as wish, but please do include us or the original providers.
-A suggestion format of referencing us:
-> Xinyu Xie, Qian Chen and Yutang Li. _AH-SAR: Ad Hoc Sentiment Analysis on Ratemyprofessor_.
-New York University, 2021. https://github.com/Xinyu-bot/NLP_SentimentAnalysis_RMP.